bartificer/programming-by-stealth/docs/pbs96.md

 I created two "checkboxes" and formatted them using Bootstrap to look like toggle switches.
 These checkboxes were to select between 12 and 24 hour clocks and whether or not to show the seconds.
 I ran into an interesting problem though.
 If you have a checkbox, it only has one label.
 But if visually it looks like a toggle, then there's an expectation that there's a label on both sides.

 My solution was to use "12 Hour Clock" as the real label for the checkbox and to put a plain old line of text to the left of the checkbox that said "24 Hour Clock".
 But that opened up a can of worms for a screen reader.
 How are they to know that the other glop of text was explaining the checkbox?
 I chose to put a `div` with `class ="sr-only"` to give them a fighting chance.
-I asked good friend of the NosillaCast Scott Howell to test it for me.
+I asked good friend of the NosillaCast and VoiceOver user Scott Howell to test it for me.
 We both discovered using VoiceOver that it worked well enough but that there's some sort of bug where labels on checkboxes get read out twice.
 I was able to find people chatting about the problem more than 5 years back so I decided I wouldn't worry about it.

 ![Toggle Switches that are really checkboxes](./assets/pbs96/allisonToggleSwitches.png)